DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 # gRPC Disruption Inceptor

-When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults a hashmap for the `PercentToAlteration` mapping.
-The hashmap is represented as an array of 100 or less items, and provided the random integer, it identifies the disruption to apply to a query.
-The user cannot specify queryPercents for a single endpoint which sum to over `100%`.
-You can see an example below of a hashmap that does not define all 100% of possible requests below.
+When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults a `PercentToAlteration` mapping to figure out what `alteration` to apply to a query response.
+This mapping is populated by the percentage odds a user configured for each alteration.
+Currently, we support two `alteration`s:

+1. return a gRPC error code (such as `NotFound` or `PermissionDenied`)
+2. return an empty response (`emptypb.Empty`)

+You can see an example below of a mapping that does not define all 100% of possible requests below.

 ## gRPC Disruption - Algorithm Examples

-### Multiple alterations with defined queryPercent
+### Multiple alterations with defined query percentages

 The following is a complex example to illustrate the algorithm's behavior.